-- parents/carers keeping children off school unnecessarily e.g. because they had a late night or for non-infectious illness or injury that would not affect their ability to learn. - absences which have never been properly explained - shopping trips - looking after other children or children accompanying siblings or parents to medical appointments - their own or family birthdays - holidays taken during term time without leave, not deemed 'for exceptional purposes' by the headteacher- may result in school applying to the local authority to issue a penalty notice or if you have previously been issued a Penalty Notice, the school may request a direct prosecution by the local authority. - day trips - other leave of absence in term time which has not been agreed
+- parents/carers keeping children off school unnecessarily e.g. because they had a late night or for non-infectious illness or injury that would not affect their ability to learn - absences which have never been properly explained - children who arrive at school after the close of registration are marked using a 'U'.
+This indicates that they are in school for safeguarding purposes, however is counted as an absence for the session - shopping trips - looking after other children or children accompanying siblings or parents to medical appointments - their own or family birthdays - holidays taken during term time without leave, not deemed 'for exceptional purposes' by the headteacher - may result in school applying to the local authority to issue a penalty notice or if you have previously been issued a Penalty Notice, the school may request a direct prosecution by the local authority - day trips - other leave of absence in term time which has not been agreed